 The ocean is filled with some of the most interesting creatures, and this spring, it’s time to completely embrace the weirdest and most wonderful members of the aquatic animal kingdom.

 At the Vancouver Aquarium, an Ocean Wise initiative, weird is intriguingly normal.
-And when you visit this Spring Break, you’ll have the chance to see and learn about over 50,000 marine animals, connecting with our oceans and the wonders within.
+And when you visit this spring, you’ll have the chance to see and learn about over 50,000 marine animals, connecting with our oceans and the wonders within.

 Here are seven fascinating creatures you can visit at the Vancouver Aquarium, and the interesting features they possess!
 Now, how many of these facts do you already know?